 Pharmacy Technician certification demonstrates your commitment to the field and proves that you meet national standards.
 More and more facilities encourage their pharmacy technicians to get certified, so if you want to boost your salary and job prospects, becoming a certified pharmacy tech is a smart move.

-3. Gain Hands-On Experience Through an Externship
+3. Gain Hands-On Experience Through an Externship Opportunity

-Real-world experience is invaluable when you’re just starting your career.
+Real-world experience is invaluable when you’re just starting towards your career.
 One of the best ways to gain hands-on experience is by completing an externship.
 Whether it’s through your pharmacy tech training program or by volunteering, having some practical experience in a pharmacy setting makes you more competitive in the job market.

-Externships provide you with insight into daily tasks and help build confidence.
+Externship opportunities provide you with insight into daily tasks and help build confidence.
 Plus, they’re a great way to make connections with potential employers.

 You May Also Like:

-– Self-Study for CPhT Certification in 2024
+– Self-Study for CPhT Certification

 – Online Pharmacy Technician Course – See This Before Enrolling